wp-plugins/functionscapacitor/readme.txt

 > Back WordPress API to the content.

-You can request some* functions of WordPress API with same syntax for arguments into your post or page content. functionsCapacitor will insert function result into your content as HTML output.
+You can request some* functions of WordPress API with same syntax for arguments into your posts, pages, or widgets content. functionsCapacitor will insert function result into your content as HTML output.

 (*) see [Supported functions](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Supported-functions).